zhengkai-cloudian/hap-operator/README.md

 Check the minimum requirements section.

+## Installation Steps In-Brief

+The overall high level installation steps -

+1. Install CentOS 7.2 (preferably with Cloudian ISO)
+2. Install HyperStore
+3. Install Kubernetes
+4. Install Hap-Operator

 ## HyperStore Installation Introduction

 If you do not yet have the HyperStore package, you can obtain it from the Cloudian FTP site ftp.cloudian.com.
 You will need a login ID and password (available from Cloudian Support).
 Once logged into the FTP site, change into the Cloudian_HyperStore directory and then into the cloudian-7.2 sub-directory.
-From there you can download the HyperStore software package, which is named `CloudianHyperStore-7.2.bin`
+From there you can download the HyperStore software package, which is named `CloudianHyperStore-7.2.bin`.

 To install and run HyperStore software you need a HyperStore license file.

 **NOTE** If you do not have the license file yet, please Send an email to cloudian-license@cloudian.com With the following parameters:

 ```